linhduong1999/weather-app/README.md

 ## Installation

-- Clone the repository: git clone [repository-url]
+- Clone the repository: git clone https://github.com/linhduong1999/weather-app.git
 - Navigate to the project directory: cd weather-app
 - Add ".env" file the root of the project
 - Install dependencies: npm install
 - Start the development server: npm start
 - Open the application in your browser: http://localhost:5173
 - Login with any valid email with a password of "test1234".

+Please note that the ".env" file contains all the necessary API key and base URL information needed for the app to run.
+Make sure to create an ".env" file with the required values before running the application.

 ## Features